-DOLLARAMA INC. MANAGEMENT'S DISCUSSION AND ANALYSIS Fiscal year ended January 28, 2018
+DOLLARAMA INC. MANAGEMENT'S DISCUSSION AND ANALYSIS Fiscal year ended February 3, 2019

-March 29, 2018
+March 28, 2019

-The following management's discussion and analysis ("MD&A") dated March 29, 2018 is intended to assist readers in understanding the business environment, strategies, performance and risk factors of Dollarama Inc. (together with its consolidated subsidiaries, referred to as "Dollarama", the "Corporation", "we", "us" or "our").
-This MD&A provides the reader with a view and analysis, from the perspective of management, of the Corporation's financial results for the fourth quarter and fiscal year ended January 28, 2018.
-This MD&A should be read in conjunction with the Corporation's audited annual consolidated financial statements and notes for Fiscal 2018 (as hereinafter defined).
+The following management's discussion and analysis ("MD&A") dated March 28, 2019 is intended to assist readers in understanding the business environment, strategies, performance and risk factors of Dollarama Inc. (together with its consolidated subsidiaries, referred to as "Dollarama", the "Corporation", "we", "us" or "our").
+This MD&A provides the reader with a view and analysis, from the perspective of management, of the Corporation's financial results for the fourth quarter and fiscal year ended February 3, 2019.
+This MD&A should be read in conjunction with the Corporation's audited annual consolidated financial statements and notes for Fiscal 2019 (as hereinafter defined).

-Unless otherwise indicated and as hereinafter provided, all financial information in this MD&A as well as the Corporation's audited annual consolidated financial statements for Fiscal 2018 (as hereinafter defined) have been prepared in accordance with generally accepted accounting principles in Canada ("GAAP") as set out in the CPA Canada Handbook - Accounting under Part I, which incorporates International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+Unless otherwise indicated and as hereinafter provided, all financial information in this MD&A as well as the Corporation's audited annual consolidated financial statements for Fiscal 2019 (as hereinafter defined) have been prepared in accordance with generally accepted accounting principles in Canada ("GAAP") as set out in the CPA Canada Handbook - Accounting under Part I, which incorporates International Financial Reporting Standards ("IFRS"), as issued by the International Accounting Standards Board ("IASB").
+The information on numbers of outstanding common shares and options to purchase common shares as well as earnings per share presented in this MD&A for the 13-week and 52-week periods ended January 28, 2018 has been retrospectively restated to reflect the three-for-one share split of the Corporation's outstanding common shares implemented on June 20, 2018 (the "Share Split").

 The Corporation manages its business on the basis of one reportable segment.
-The functional and reporting currency is the Canadian dollar.
+The functional and reporting currency of the Corporation is the Canadian dollar.